 The incisions made to extract your eggs are minor (like a tiny incision in your arm from a surgical needle) and the body can heal quickly from them.

 Our egg donor experience provides comprehensive care from start to finish.
 At KindEos, our company ethos is to put the patient first.
-We do everything we can to ensure the entire egg retrieval process is smooth and comfortable, from the pre-procedure phase, the egg retrieval procedure, and the post-procedure care.
+We do everything we can to ensure the entire egg retrieval process is smooth and comfortable, throughout the pre-procedure phase, the egg retrieval procedure, and the post-procedure care.

 Do you want to become a KindEos egg donor?